muthusathya1/myDSALearning/README.md

 Problem Constraints

-1 <= N <= 105

-1 <= A[i], B <= 107
+0 <= A <= 20

 Input Format

-The first argument is an integer array A.
+First and only argument is an integer A.

-The second argument is an integer B.

 Output Format

-Return a single integer denoting the number of unique pairs of integers in the array A whose XOR is equal to B.
+Return an integer denoting the Ath term of the sequence.